hvarga/tuosde-docker/README.md

 sudo chmod +x /usr/local/bin/run_tuosde_docker.sh
 ```

+Note that `run_tuosde_docker.sh` script changes from time to time.
+It is wise to
+update the local installation after each pull or build.
+The same commands listed
-In case of updates, the same commands can also be used to update the already
+above can be used to update the already installed `run_tuosde_docker.sh` script
-installed `run_tuosde_docker.sh` script with the newer version from the
+with the newer version from the repository.
-repository.

 When script is installed, run the following command in a root directory of your
 project: